 (Learn how to start a CSA or market garden on your land here and here.)

-If CSA sounds like an ideal way to enjoy local, fresh produce to you, then Local Harvest has the most comprehensive directory of CSA farms in the United States, with over 4,000 farms listed in their database, so you can easily find and join a CSA in your community.
+If CSA sounds like an ideal way to enjoy local, fresh produce to you, then Local Harvest, Imperfect Foods and Farmbox Direct can get your started, so you can easily find and join a CSA in your community.

 I hope for the sake of your wallet, your health, your community, and the planet that you will!